-ARRB1 (Arrestin, Beta 1) is a Protein Coding gene.
-Diseases associated with ARRB1 include whim syndrome.
-Among its related pathways are MAPK signaling pathway and Signaling by GPCR.
+ARRB1 (Arrestin Beta 1) is a Protein Coding gene.
+Diseases associated with ARRB1 include Whim Syndrome and Basilar Artery Occlusion.
+Among its related pathways are MAPK-Erk Pathway and RET signaling.
 GO annotations related to this gene include transcription factor binding and ubiquitin protein ligase binding.
 An important paralog of this gene is ARRB2.

 UniProtKB/Swiss-Prot for ARRB1 Gene